-If he can appoint flunkies to head the Department of Justice and the FBI, they can order agents to spy on a political opponent.
 Trump has other avenues for harassing political opponents—and I confine myself to strategies that are within the realm of the possible as suggested by American political history.
 But first we need to distinguish two routes to power.
 In the first, Trump sweeps to victory with enormous popular support as well as the support of the Republican establishment, which finally decides to make peace with him.
 In the second, Trump barely manages to win the election, perhaps because Hillary Clinton at the last moment is indicted for violating secrecy laws.
 He comes to power with the support of an enthusiastic minority but opposed by both parties and the majority of the population.

 For the first, the model is Franklin Delano Roosevelt.
 But FDR was repeatedly blocked by the courts, as Trump would surely be if he sought to exercise dictatorial power.
 With the Senate on his side, however, he could appoint Trumpian judges and justices; he could even beat the Supreme Court into submission by threatening to pack it as Roosevelt did.
 Still, I think none of this will come to pass.
 Even if Trump is elected, he will not have FDR’s majorities in Congress, or last as long as FDR, or command as much popular support.
 Working with congressional support, he could do some of the things he says he wants to do—end Obamacare and build a Mexican Wall (assuming that he really wants to do these things, which I doubt).
 But then by definition he is not acting as a dictator.
 The possibility that a president Trump uses a temporary political majority to strengthen executive power and demolish the remnants of the opposition, in the manner of Hugo Chávez, is a possibility but not one that is (yet) worth considering.

-With the Senate on his side he could appoint Trumpian judges and justices.
 The more interesting case is the second.
 A president Trump opposed on all sides by Congress, the courts, the media, and all the rest of the establishment, but supported by an enthusiastic base, could accomplish the great things he imagines only if he exercised something like dictatorial power.
 At a minimum, he would need to:

 - Get his people into the bureaucracy, either as recess appointments or as “advisers” who don’t need Senate approval.
 If he refuses to appoint moderates demanded by the Senate, his advisers may be able to persuade civil servants to implement Trumpian policies but maybe not.